xyzzy/retro-console/README.md

 A tribute to the Golden Age of video games

-### Welcome to the Wonderful World of browser DPI.
+### Welcome to the Wonderful World of hardware emulation

 This is a placeholder project containing some introductory images.